Global Dynamics of Granular Media Equations via Stochastic Order: Global Convergence to Order Interval

 \section{Global Convergence to Order Interval}

 This section aims to prove Theorem \ref{thm:global-convergence} and Corollary \ref{coro:unique-convergence}.
 In Section \ref{subsec:global attractor}, we target on the structure of global attractors of general semigroups on $\PP_2(\R)$ that preserve the stochastic order (namely, order-preserving semigroups).
-In Section \ref{subsec:comparison-principle}, we prove a comparison theorem for extrinsic-law-dependent SDEs, and obtain the generation of order-preserving semigroup by the equation \eqref{eq:mvsystem}.
 The coming down from infinity property of hyper-dissipative McKean-Vlasov SDEs is shown in Section \ref{subsec:coming-down-from-infinity}.
 At last, the proof of Theorem \ref{thm:global-convergence} and Corollary \ref{coro:unique-convergence} is given in Section \ref{subsec:proof-global-convergence}.